Dermatofibroma Removed – All You Need To Know

 Is cryotherapy a safe option for removing a dermatofibroma?

 Yes.
 Cryotherapy is considered a very safe, minimally invasive way to remove a dermatofibroma because it freezes the lesion without cutting the skin.
-This means there is no need for stitches and the risk of complications is low compared to surgical removal.
+This means there is no need for stitches, and the risk of complications is low compared to surgical removal.
 Most people find the treatment quick, gentle, and easy to tolerate.

 How do I know for sure that the bump I have is a dermatofibroma?